A. Time Frames

 Municipal reviews, such as site plan, subdivision or special use permit, are subject to a range of different time frames, as specified in the state enabling statute for each jurisdiction.
 Additionally, local ordinances or laws may also prescribe time frames.
 As a result, local reviewing bodies will need to consider all time frames applicable to a particular project in determining how to incorporate SEQR into their existing routines.
 Local agencies must incorporate SEQR into their decision making processes early enough that the results of the environmental reviews will have real influence on their decisions.

-Since SEQR requires that either a negative declaration has been issued, or a draft EIS has been accepted, before any application can be determined complete, a local board or agency may harmonize SEQR and other jurisdictional time frames by developing local ordinances which include this SEQR requirement as an element of a complete application under the local jurisdiction.
+Since SEQR requires that either a negative declaration has been issued, or a draft EIS has been accepted, before any application can be determined complete (link leaves DEC website), a local board or agency may harmonize SEQR and other jurisdictional time frames by developing local ordinances which include this SEQR requirement as an element of a complete application under the local jurisdiction.

 7. Must agencies use the full 30 days when establishing lead agency?